Sudden Hearing Loss

 Regardless of the suspected cause, the typical treatment is high dose steroid administration either orally or injected into the ear in the clinic to bring down the inflammation in the nerve and restore the blood supply.
 While SNHL can be differentiated from CHL by doing an exam and using a tuning fork, there really is no substitute for a formal audiogram by a licensed audiologist and a formal otologic (ear) exam by a specialist.

 If you experience a sudden hearing loss that lasts more than an hour or two, I strongly encourage you to see an ENT and their audiologist in the next 48 hours.
 The difference can be your hearing.

-Tags: antibiotic, antiviral, clogged, ear, full, hbo, hearing, hyperbaric, idiopathic, injection, intratympanic, ISSNHL, loss, oxygen, prednisone, ringing, sensorineural, SSNHL, steroid, sudden, tinnitus, treatment
+Tagged with: antibiotic, antiviral, clogged, ear, full, hbo, hearing, hyperbaric, idiopathic, injection, intratympanic, ISSNHL, loss, oxygen, prednisone, ringing, sensorineural, SSNHL, steroid, sudden, tinnitus, treatment

 Posted in: Ear